What Is a Car Insurance Deductible

 A car insurance deductible is the specific dollar amount you agree to pay out-of-pocket before your insurance company covers the remaining costs of a covered claim.
 This predetermined amount is a fundamental component of your auto insurance policy that directly impacts both your premium costs and potential out-of-pocket expenses.

 Understanding how deductibles work is essential for making informed decisions about your coverage.
 The deductible applies to each separate claim you file, not on an annual basis like health insurance.
-If you file three claims in one year, you'll pay your deductible three separate times—once for each incident.
+If you file three claims in one year, you'll pay your deductible three separate times — once for each incident.

 It's important to note that deductibles only apply to certain types of coverage.
-Liability car insurance and most personal injury protection coverage typically don't have deductibles.
+Liability insurance and most personal injury protection coverage typically don't have deductibles.
 You'll primarily encounter deductibles with physical damage coverages that protect your own vehicle.

 How Car Insurance Deductibles Work for Different Coverage Types